wy-hh/connectedhomeip/examples/lighting-app/bouffalolab/README.md

     - Please contact to `Bouffalo Lab` for Matter factory data support.
 - `-mfdtest`, enable Matter factory data module, but only load factory data from `FactoryDataProvider.cpp` file.
 - `-wifi`, to specifiy that connectivity Wi-Fi is enabled for Matter application.
+- `-ethernet`, to specifiy that connectivity Ethernet is enabled for Matter application.
+- `-thread`, to specifiy that connectivity Thread is enabled for Matter application.
+- `-fp`, to specifiy to enable frame pointer feature to print call stack when hit an exception for debug purpose.

 ## Download image